Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Edit 2025: time has passed since this project which was my very first repository.
-All the features presented here (emulator + decoder + paper emulator) are now smashed into the [TinyGB Printer](https://github.com/Raphael-Boichot/The-TinyGB-Printer) device for RP2040.
+All the features presented here (emulator + decoder + paper emulator) are now merged into the [TinyGB Printer](https://github.com/Raphael-Boichot/The-TinyGB-Printer) device for RP2040.
 The codes in the current project are still updated from time to time to improve their ease of use.**

 # Gameboy Printer Paper Simulation